yahu1031/serverpod_ext/README.md

 ---

 - It supports in creating a serverpod project.
-- It supports in generating and watching(Beta) client code.
+- It supports in generating and watching client code.
+- It suppurts in running and stopping server.

 ---